 The Firehole is quite possibly the most unique trout river in the world.
 It flows through three of the largest and most active geyser basins in the world, including iconic thermal features such as Old Faithful and Grand Prismatic spring.
 The outflow from these features flow directly into the river and you will have to dodge mud pots and hot springs as you walk along the banks.
 Wildlife is plentiful in the area, with frequent sightings of elk, bison and bear.
-The Firehole would be a worthwhile destination without even wetting a line, but fortunately for anglers the river boasts a prolific population of both trout and insects.
+The Firehole river's robust population of aquatic insects and wild trout helps also helps make it a bucket list fly fishing destination.

 Both Brown and Rainbow Trout are present in good numbers throughout the river, with Brook Trout being found in the far headwater reaches.
 The Firehole is not known as a big fish river, with the average trout running from 8-12 inches.
 However, the fish are plentiful, feisty, and eager to eat flies.
 I have taken fish of up to 18 inches in the river, but fish over 15” are not common.